closeio/voicecom/README.md

 ## Transcription

 voicecom uses [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for on-device transcription.
 The default model is `ggml-small`.
 Models are downloaded from HuggingFace on first use and cached in `~/Library/Application Support/voicecom/models/whispercpp/`.

+Hardware acceleration is layered for maximum performance:
+- **Metal GPU** -- accelerates the decoder via the ggml Metal backend (enabled with flash attention)
-When available, a CoreML encoder is also downloaded for ANE acceleration (falls back to CPU automatically).
+- **CoreML encoder** -- downloaded alongside the model for ANE acceleration (falls back to CPU automatically)
+- **Accelerate** -- used for CPU-side BLAS operations
+- **Performance cores only** -- inference threads are pinned to P-cores to avoid latency from E-cores

+You can select a transcription language in Settings (General tab).
+Use "Auto-detect" with multilingual models (e.g. `ggml-small`, `ggml-large`).
+English-only models (`.en` suffix) always transcribe in English regardless of this setting.

 ## Building from Source